c0sogi/AuxeticMOP-with-ABAQUS/README.md

 ## Required
 - Language: Python, with version >=3.9 for some new PEP syntax.
 3.10 is recommended
-- External libraries: numpy, numba, scipy, matplotlib
+- External libraries: numpy, numba, scipy, matplotlib, aiofiles
 - Other software: ABAQUS CAE